Anders-H/CodeSearchTree/README.md

 `ns/cls/*[MyFunction]`

+Read the value of a constant called `MyConstant` from file root:

+`ns/cls/field[MyConstant]/vardeclaration/vardeclarator/equalsvalue/literal`

 And this will deliver the first node with two parent nodes, regardless of name and type:

 `*/*/*`

-Attribute filter:
+*Attribute* filter:

 `ns/cls/method[@MyAttribute]`

-Return type filter:
+*Return type* filter:

 `ns/cls/property[#string]`